-Treat or Treat ( I had to convince her that we could not walk around the block knocking on our neighbor’s doors for candy in December)
+- Treat or Treat ( I had to convince her that we could not walk around the block knocking on our neighbor’s doors for candy in December)

-Have a photo booth with Jack and Sally
+- Have a photo booth with Jack and Sally

-Have Christmas and Halloween decorations
+- Have Christmas and Halloween decorations

-Play the song Thriller at the party
+- Play the song Thriller at the party

-OK, now time to get creative.
-Since we started talking about this in mid-October.
-The gingerbread houses would be the first thing to work on.
-I thought how about Halloween/Christmas gingerbread houses.
-I waited until the day after Halloween and hit the store to purchase the left-over Halloween gingerbread houses.
-I saw them at Wal-Mart, A.C Moore and Party City.
+I waited until the day after Halloween and hit the store to purchase the leftover Halloween gingerbread houses.
+I saw them at Walmart, Michaels, and Party City.
 It turned out that they were the cheapest at Party City.
 They cost me only $2.75 each.
-I needed 12, they had 9 in the store and I was able to purchase the rest on-line.
-So, I had the Halloween houses and I wanted the kids to decorate them with Christmas candies.
-I went to Wal-Mart and picked up gingerbread men, candy cane, mittens and Santa Claus little sugar cupcake toppers and white cookie frosting.
-I also purchased Red and Green M&Ms, candy canes and used left over Smarties candies from Halloween.
+I needed 12, they had 9 in the store, and I purchased the rest online.

 Decorations and Favors

-I did not see any Nightmare Before Christmas table cloth or plates, so I purchased black and white table cloth, black and white plates, napkins and cups.
+I did not see any Nightmare Before Christmas table cloth or plates, so I purchased black and white table cloth, black and white plates, napkins, and cups.

 I purchased a Nightmare Before Christmas shower curtain online at Target.
 I used the shower curtain hooks to attach to my curtain rod.
-I purchased black table cloth and placed it on the floor.
-I bought a Santa Claus Jack Skellington (Walgreens) and placed him on wrapped cardboard box.
+I purchased a black tablecloth and placed it on the floor.
+I bought a Santa Claus Jack Skellington (Walgreens) and put him in a wrapped cardboard box.
 I also added some other Christmas decorations to place in the backdrop.
-I also used fake snow sheets that I purchased from A.C Moore, to make it look like it snowed in Halloween Town.
-The photo booth came out great and was a huge success with the kids.
+I also used fake snow sheets I purchased from Michaels to make it look like it snowed in Halloween Town.
+The photo booth came out great and hugely successful with the kids.

-We played Freeze dance and did the limbo (I purchased a limbo stick at Party City).
-We created a You Tube play list that included songs from the movie plus thriller (my daughter loves Michael Jackson’s Thriller) and some Christmas music.
-The kids got to trick-or-treat from the Jack and Sally pumpkins after each game.
+We played Freeze dance and limbo (I purchased a limbo stick at Party City).
+We created a YouTube playlist that included songs from the movie, thriller (my daughter loves Michael Jackson’s Thriller), and some Christmas music.
+After each game, the kids got to trick-or-treat from the Jack and Sally pumpkins.

-I served pizza, juice and water to the kids for lunch.
+I served pizza, juice, and water to the kids for lunch.
 For dessert, I made Jack Skellington cookies.
-I made the cookies, then I made cookie icing to make them look like Jack (recipe listed at the end of this post).
+I made the cookies; then I made cookie icing to make them look like Jack (recipe listed at the end of this post).

 I ordered a Jack and Sally cake.
 I used the zero cake topper to put on the cake.